LupaLupa10/freddie-mac/README.md

-# 📊 Freddie Mac Loan Data Downloader
+# 📊 Freddie Mac

-A Python CLI tool to download, extract, and consolidate Freddie Mac Single-Family Loan-Level Datasets — designed for researchers, analysts, and engineers working with mortgage data.
+A Python tool to download, extract, and consolidate Freddie Mac Single-Family Loan-Level Datasets — designed for researchers, analysts, and engineers working with mortgage data.
+B

 ## 🔧 Features